What Is Matzo?

 As Passover approaches, you’ll see the shelves of your local stores lined with matzo.
 This bread is known by many names: matzo, matzah, matza.
-Whatever you call it, matzo is an essential part of celebrating Passover.
+Whatever you call it, matzo is an essential part of the Passover Seder.

 We spoke to Gloria Mezikofsky, a Taste of Home community member, who shared some background on what it means to celebrate Passover.
 “Passover celebrates the exodus of the Jewish people from slavery under Pharaoh in the land of Egypt to the land of Israel; a new beginning,” she says.

 According to the Torah, when the Egyptian pharaoh finally agreed to free the enslaved Jews, they had to leave—fast.
-With not much time to prepare for their journey, Moses’ people couldn’t afford to wait for dough to rise, and baked their bread unleavened.
+With not much time to prepare for their journey, Moses’ people couldn’t afford to wait for dough to rise, so they baked their bread unleavened.

 Gloria adds, “Matzo is symbolic of their hurried exodus and a need to leave many treasured items behind.
 One staple item was flour.”